AT-MFCGA: An Adaptive Transfer-guided Multifactorial Cellular Genetic Algorithm for Evolutionary Multitasking: Background

 \section{Background}

-This section offers a brief background of the four main aspects addressed in this work: EM and MFO (Section \ref{sec:back_EM}), MFEA (Section \ref{sec:MFEA}), MFEA-II and adaptive EM solvers (Section \ref{sec:MFEA-II}), and cGAs (Section \ref{sec:back_CGA}).
+This section offers a brief background of the four main aspects addressed in this study: EM and MFO (Section \ref{sec:back_EM}), MFEA (Section \ref{sec:MFEA}), MFEA-II and adaptive EM solvers (Section \ref{sec:MFEA-II}), and cGAs (Section \ref{sec:back_CGA}).